 In connection with this opinion, we have examined (i) originals, photocopies or conformed copies of the Registration Statement (including the exhibits and amendments thereto), (ii) the form of the Indenture filed as an exhibit to the Registration Statement, (iii) records of certain of the corporate proceedings of the managing general partner of the Operating Partnership relating, among other things, to the proposed issuance and sale of the Debt Securities and (iv) records of certain of the corporate proceedings of the general partner of the Guarantor relating to the Guarantee.
 In addition, we have made such other examinations of law and fact as we considered necessary in order to form a basis for the opinions hereinafter expressed.
-In connection with such investigation, we have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to originals of all documents submitted to us as photocopies or conformed copies and the least assertion of the least submitted to us as photocopies or conformate to us as photocopies or conformed copies and the legal capacity of natural persons executing any of the documents, none of which facts we have independently verified.
-We have relied as to matters of fact upon certificates of public officials and officers of the managing general partner of the Operating Partnership and of officers of the general partner of the Guarantor.
+In connection with such investigation, we have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to originals of all documents submitted to us as photocopies or conformed copies and the legal capacity of natural persons executing any of the documents, none of which facts we have independently verified.
+We have relied as to matters of fact upon certificates of officers of the managing general partner of the Operating Partnership and of officers of the general partner of the Guarantor.